Thgi/Flashcard-Generator/README.md

 Cloze type has the front side list a statement with a missing word which the user has to guess.
 The back side has the missing word to the statement.

+This node.js app is also designed to teach how to use constructors.